-The trial of a woman facing charges in connection with a London, Ont., gas explosion that happened in mid-August is being put on hold until Nov.
+The case surrounding a woman facing charges in connection with a London, Ont., gas explosion that happened in mid-August is being put on hold until Nov.
 6.

 Daniella Alexandra Leis, 23, made her first physical appearance in a London courthouse on Wednesday following an earlier court date that saw no sign of the accused.